-It is a large bush, or maybe a small tree.
-The foliage is a typical Mediterranean gray-green, but it is covered in exotic flowers.
-They are strikingly white and red and each petal is fleshy like a succulent.
+The foliage is a typical Mediterranean gray-green, that's oval and leathery.
+All summer it is covered in exotic flowers that look like Guava blossoms.
+Only they are strikingly white and red and each petal is fleshy like a succulent.

 Nature Hills sells a large variety of plants with several options available.
 Plants are offered in both potted containers and as dormant bare root without soil.
 Here is a helpful resource to understand your options as you create a beautiful landscape with help from Nature Hills.